Dear Members,

 The following Parliamentary Committee interacted with the Company during the year

-1. Study visit of the Standing Committee on Chemicals and Fertilizers to Goa, Kochi and
+1. Study Visit of the Standing Committee on Chemicals and Fertilizers to Chennai,

 Material Orders of Regulators